 Inherent in the human race is the instinct to socialize, to band together and indulge in activities that amuse and entertain.
 In 1907, at the home of Tom Orr, an organization was formed by Gilbert Olsen, W.J.
 McMillan, Mrs. McMillan and E. Berquist with the idea to build a community gathering place.
 Plans and financing were arranged and construction of the building took only one month.
 On January, 12 1908 they met for the first time in the new hall.
 The current building was completed in 1965.
 The Community Hall, in one form or another, has served the Clinton community for over a century.

-Formally incorporated in 1910, Clinton Progressive Association is a civic, non-partisan, nondenominational and nonprofit organization that owns and operates the Clinton Community Hall for the benefit of the South Whidbey community.
+Formally incorporated in 1910 as Clinton Progressive Association, we are a civic, non-partisan, nondenominational and nonprofit organization that owns and operates the Clinton Community Hall for the benefit of the South Whidbey community.

 The Clinton Community Hall is member-supported.
 Our neighbors and friends in Clinton and the broader South Whidbey community are encouraged to show your love for the Hall by becoming a member today!